shenwei356/taxonkit/doc/docs/usage.md

             741158
           1425170

-1. change ident, the list could be used to extract sequences from BLAST database with `blastdbcmd`
+1. Removing indent.
+The list could be used to extract sequences from BLAST database with `blastdbcmd`

         $ taxonkit list --nodes nodes.dmp --ids 9605 --indent ""
         9605